 Participation: You are expected to attend class every day.
-You will have an opportunity to earn points for every day you are in class through participation.
-It is expected that if you are attending class then you are participating and earning these points.
-Therefore, if you are not attending class for any reason, then you will lose participation points for the simple reason that you are not participating.
+You will have an opportunity to earn credit while in attendance through participation.
+It is normally expected that if you are attending class then you are participating and earning these points.
+However, if your participation is unsatisfactory then you will be notified by the instructor (examples of unsatisfactory participation include but are not limited to: appearing to sleep in class, being disruptive, cell phone use, regularly coming to class late, etc.).
+If your participation is unsatisfactory on any given day, then your participation grade will suffer the deduction described below.